Miskito in Nicaragua

 Introduction / History

-Miskito Creoles (MC 's) descended from Amerindians and African slaves who were shipwrecked on the eastern side of what is now Nicaragua.
-Most Miskitos live in the southern part of the now autonomous eastern region.
-Gordon (1978) says that for MCs language maintenance is the single most important factor in MC identity.
-MC is the second language of most Miskito's and some Ladinos (Holm 1989).
-Several MC communities are very isolated with little outside contact.
-MC is used in homes, Creole neighborhoods, churches, and some workplaces.
-Most desire an MC N.T. translation.
-But unless there is some united effort and institutional support of MC language maintenance and development, they may lost their language.
+Miskito Creoles (MC s) descended from Amerindians and African slaves who were shipwrecked on the eastern side of what is now Nicaragua.
+Most Miskitos reside in the southern part of the now-autonomous eastern region.
+Gordon (1978) says that for MCs language maintenance is the most critical factor in MC identity.
+MC is the second language of most Miskitos; Spanish is becoming their primary language.
+There are Miskito subgroups.

 Scripture Prayers for the Miskito in Nicaragua.